Variables

 Application in the job output when the job is ordered: 140413%%VAR1.

-• Multiple variables and fixed text can be used in a single field.
+• Multiple variables and fixed text are used in a single field.

 Application = Shipments_%%ODATE.%%TIME